 Kindergarten Registration Process:

 Children must be five years old by September 1 to enroll in kindergarten in the Weston Public Schools.
 Parents of eligible children will be mailed information regarding kindergarten registration, which is held on the first Thursday in April.
 If you are new to Weston or do not receive information by mid-March, please call Country School at 781-786-5400.

-Upper elementary grades 4 and 5 are located at Field School.
+Upper elementary grades 4 and 5 are located at the Field School, completed in 2014.
 This transition is eagerly awaited by third graders as the first step toward the academic and social independence of Middle School.
 While students are still nurtured by the homeroom structure, they begin to have greater responsibilities for homework and extra-curricular activities.

 Weston Middle School's program is organized in a "house" system, with students in each house sharing the same set of subject matter teachers.
 This arrangement allows for a more personal and supervised education appropriate for young adolescents.
 Fine and applied arts, sports, and activities programs are part of the comprehensive program.
 The Middle School program is also supported by specialists, tutors, aides, and volunteers.
 Students have use of a library services, a language laboratory and a fully-networked computer laboratory.
 Middle School class sizes average 22.4.

 Middle School Hours: 7:40 A.M. - 2:45 P.M.
 (Monday, Tuesday, Thursday, Friday); 7:40 A.M.-1:39 P.M.
 (Wed.)